gelles-brandeis/tapqir/README.rst

 Documentation
 =============

-Full documentation and tutorial available at Read the Docs.
+Full documentation and tutorial available at `Read the Docs <https://tapqir.readthedocs.io/>`_.

 Citation
 ========